melosso/portway/Documentation/docs/guide/index.md

 - **Webhook endpoints** - Receive and process webhooks from external systems
 - **Composite operations** - Chain multiple operations in a single request

+We've optimized the application to be running prodominantly in Windows-environments.

 ## Key Features

-We've built Portway in a way to include commonly requested features, such as:
+We've built Portway in a way to include commonly requested features, with security and flexibility in mind:

-#### Enterprise Security
+#### Security
 - Token-based authentication with scoped access
 - Environment-specific access controls
+- Always-on Encryption
 - Azure Key Vault integration for secrets
 - Rate limiting and request validation